AngusK97/Game_ForeverUp_NoPaidResourceVersion/README.md

 # Game_ForeverUp_NoPaidResourceVersion
 My 2024 Tuanjie(Unity) Game Jam demo removed paid resources.
 It is made on my Minimal Unity Game Framework, so it's also a demo how the framework works.
 You can modify on this project as you like, and I hope it can be helpful to you :)

-If you want to play the full version of ForeverUp!, click [here](https://unity.cn/gamejam2024/list?group=tg&id=677392aaedbc2a00201b711d).
+If you want to play the full version of _ForeverUp!_, click [here](https://unity.cn/gamejam2024/list?group=tg&id=677392aaedbc2a00201b711d).

 # Resources
 All paid resources are removed, including: